centerforaisafety/cluster-docs-old/_posts/2023-04-23-cais-cluster-documentation.md

 # request 1 cpu on 1 node
 srun --pty bash

+# Exit from the compute node to request a new node
+exit  # or hit Ctrl+d

+# On the login node again
 # request any 2 gpus available
 srun --gpus=2 --pty bash
 ```